firewalld/firewalld.github.io/blog/_posts/2017-03-27-firewalld-0-4-4-4-release.md

 category: release
 ---

-The new firewalld version 0.4.4.4 is available as a third bug fix release for 0.4.4.
+The new firewalld version 0.4.4.4 is available as the fourth bug fix release for 0.4.4.

 The main changes are